Senator Deb Fischer visits Scottsbluff

-U.S. Sen. Deb Fischer met with local stakeholders at a roundtable meeting Friday morning as part of a statewide tour while Congress is out of session.
-Conversation centered on the upcoming farm bill and how the legislation can help farmers in the area.
+U.S. Sen. Deb Fischer met with local stakeholders at a roundtable meeting Friday, Aug.
+11, as part of a statewide tour while Congress is out of session.
+Conversation centered on the upcoming Farm Bill and how the legislation can help farmers in the area.

 Fischer spoke with local stakeholders about what issues they see impacting the Panhandle and how the legislation will impact the region.
 She said they presented concerns about crop insurance, especially after recent storm damage in the area.